alexmagwe/gdrive-uploader/README.md

 # gdrive-uploader
-#### this is an api for uploading files to google drive,it gets files from a request and returns the google drive id of the files in a list
+#### this is an api for uploading files to google drive,it gets files from a request and returns the google drive id's of the files in a list